Ultimate Fighting Championship: Early 1990s competition

 Art Davie proposed to John Milius and Rorion Gracie an eight-man single-elimination tournament called "War of the Worlds".
 It was inspired by the "Gracies in Action" video-series produced by the Gracie family of Brazil which featured Gracie jiu-jitsu students defeating martial artists of various disciplines such as karate, kung fu, and kickboxing on Vale Tudo matches.
 The tournament would also feature martial artists from different disciplines facing each other in no-holds-barred combat to determine the best martial art, and would aim to replicate the excitement of the matches Davie saw on the videos.
-Gracie accepted, as he was interested in showcasing and promoting his family's own jiu-jitsu for an wide audience.
+Gracie accepted, as he was interested in showcasing and promoting his family's own jiu-jitsu for a wide audience.
 Milius, a film director/screenwriter and Gracie student, agreed to be the event's creative director.
 Davie drafted the business plan, and 28 investors contributed the initial capital to start WOW Promotions to develop the tournament into a television franchise.

 In 1993, WOW Promotions sought a television partner and approached pay-per-view producers TVKO (HBO) and SET (Showtime), and Campbell McLaren and David Isaacs at Semaphore Entertainment Group (SEG).
 Both TVKO and SET declined, but SEG—a pioneer in pay-per-view television that had produced such offbeat events as a tennis match between Jimmy Connors and Martina Navratilova—became WOW's partner in May 1993.
 UFC promoters initially pitched the event as a real-life fighting video game tournament similar to Street Fighter and Mortal Kombat.
 SEG contacted video and film art director Jason Cusson to design a fighting arena for the event.
 Rorion and Davie didn't want a traditional roped ring, citing fears—by showing old Vale Tudo footage—that the fighters could escape through the ropes during grappling and use it as an advantage, or fall off and hurt themselves.
 SEG's executives agreed, and also wanted a way to visually differentiate their event from professional boxing and professional wrestling.
 Some ideas included a traditional roped-ring surrounded by netting, a moat with alligators, a raised platform surrounded by razor-wire fence, electrified fencing, men in togas and netting that could be lowered from the ceiling by a pulley.
 Eventually Cusson designed an arena with eight sides surrounded by chain-link fence, the trademarked Octagon, which became the event's signature setting.
 Cusson remained the group's production designer through UFC 27.
-SEG devised the show's name as The Ultimate Fighting Championship.
+SEG devised the show's name as "The Ultimate Fighting Championship".